 Co-sponsored with the Kinney Center for Interdisciplinary Renaissance Studies, University of Massachusetts Amherst

 This weeklong course provides an intensive introduction to handwriting in early modern England, with a particular emphasis on the English secretary hand of the sixteenth and seventeenth centuries.
-Working from digitized and physical manuscripts, up to fifteen participants will be trained in the accurate reading and transcription of secretary, italic, and mixed hands.
+Working from digitized and physical manuscripts, up to twelve participants will be trained in the accurate reading and transcription of secretary, italic, and mixed hands.
 In conjunction with the Kinney Center for Interdisciplinary Renaissance Studies’ Renaissance of the Earth research program, the workshop will include estate accounts, annotated almanacs, and household inventories that showcase how early moderns were practically and imaginatively transforming the earth.
 Recipe books, personal correspondence, and poetry miscellanies will also be drawn from the Folger collection.
 Participants will experiment with contemporary writing materials (quills, iron gall ink, and paper); learn the terminology for describing and comparing letterforms; and become skillful decipherers of abbreviations, numbers, and dates.
 All transcriptions made by participants will become part of the Early Modern Manuscripts Online (EMMO) corpus.

 Director: Heather Wolfe is Curator of Manuscripts and Associate Librarian of Audience Development at the Folger Shakespeare Library, co-director of the multi-year research project Before 'Farm to Table': Early Modern Foodways and Cultures, and principal investigator of Early Modern Manuscripts Online.
 Author of numerous articles on early modern manuscripts, Dr. Wolfe has edited The Literary Career and Legacy of Elizabeth Cary, 1613–1680 (2007), The Trevelyon Miscellany of 1608: A Facsimile Edition of Folger Shakespeare Library MS V.b.232 (2007), Letterwriting in Renaissance England (2004) (with Alan Stewart), and Elizabeth Cary, Lady Falkland: Life and Letters (2001).
 Her current research explores the social circulation of writing paper and blank books and Shakespeare’s coat of arms.